itspriddle/josh.fail/_posts/2022-02-07-obsidian-nirvana.md

 redirect_from: /blog/2022/obsidian-nirvana.html
 ---

-I really need to do a proper project/post on my [Obsidian][] setup, but I think I've finally reached planning nirvana.
+I really need to do a proper project/post on my [Obsidian][1] setup, but I think I've finally reached planning nirvana.

 The short version: